andersene2/WYFF-Reg/README.md

     say that Supabase is helpful, and once working I'm sure I will sound more positive in this section.

-WYFF Registration Form Project Highlights
+WYFF Registration Form Project Highlights:
 A. The tasks dne to prepare for and complete the work:
   1. Learn HTML
   2. Learn JS